svelteinc/festus-community-controlled-digital-infrastructure/README.md

 See `docs/README.md` for project-specific narrative and design documents.

+## Quick Start for Cities

+If you want to "see the numbers" quickly:

+1. Clone this repository.
+2. Run the baseline Phase 1 scenario from your shell:
+   - `python3 scripts/run_capital_stack_scenario.py`
+3. For notebook-based exploration, open `docs/capital_stack/phase1_capital_stack_example_v1.md` and copy the example cells into a Jupyter notebook.
+Adjust capacity (MW), debt ratio, interest rate, and community fee assumptions to see how DSCR and community revenues move.

+These helpers are conceptual and for discussion only; they are not a full project finance model or investment advice.

 ## Community Standards & Security

 This project follows a Contributor Code of Conduct.
 By participating, you agree